openaicellular/oaic/docs/source/oran_installation.rst

 .. code-block:: bash

     cd RIC-Deployment/bin
-    ./deploy-ric-platform -f ../RECIPE_EXAMPLE/PLATFORM/example_recipe_oran_e_release_modified_e2.yaml
+    sudo ./deploy-ric-platform -f ../RECIPE_EXAMPLE/PLATFORM/example_recipe_oran_e_release_modified_e2.yaml

-This command deploys the near-real time RIC according to the RECIPE stored in dep/RECIPE_EXAMPLE/PLATFORM/ directory.
+This command deploys the near-real time RIC according to the RECIPE stored in ``RIC-Deployment/RECIPE_EXAMPLE/PLATFORM/`` directory.
 A Recipe is an important concept for Near Realtime RIC deployment.
 Each deployment group has its own recipe.
 Recipe provides a customized specification for the components of a deployment group for a specific deployment site.
-The RECIPE_EXAMPLE directory contains the example recipes for the three deployment groups (bronze, cherry, dawn).
-The benefit of using “recipe files” is that changing over from one release to another is seamless requiring just the execution of a single script without having to perform “Step 2” all over again.
+The ``RECIPE_EXAMPLE`` directory contains the example recipes for the three deployment groups (bronze, cherry, dawn, e-release).
+The benefit of using *recipe files* is that changing over from one release to another is seamless requiring just the execution of a single script without having to perform “Step 2” all over again.

 An example of changing the recipe file to suit our requirements is shown below.
 Instead of using the E2 Termination image provided by the O-RAN SC, we make use of the modified E2 Termination image created in the previous image.
-To do this, we modify the *e2term* section in the recipe file present in `RIC-Deployment/RECIPE_EXAMPLE/PLATFORM` to point to the new image,
+To do this, we modify the ``e2term`` section in the recipe file present in ``RIC-Deployment/RECIPE_EXAMPLE/PLATFORM`` to point to the new image,

 .. code-block:: rst